vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 For more information about setting resource use limitations on virtual container hosts, see the [vApp Deployment Options section in Virtual Container Host Deployment Options](vch_installer_options.md#deployment).

 <a name="registry"></a>
-## Deploy a Virtual Container Host and Authorize Access to an Insecure Registry ##
+## Deploy a Virtual Container Host and Authorize Access to an Insecure Private Registry Server ##

-An insecure registry server is a registry server for Docker images that is secured by self-signed certificates rather than by TLS.
-To authorize connections from a virtual container host to an insecure registry server, set the `docker-insecure-registry` option.
-You can specify `docker-insecure-registry` multiple times to allow connections from the virtual container host to multiple insecure registry servers.
+An insecure private registry server is a private registry server for Docker images that is secured by self-signed certificates rather than by TLS.
+To authorize connections from a virtual container host to an insecure private registry server, set the `docker-insecure-registry` option.
+You can specify `docker-insecure-registry` multiple times to allow connections from the virtual container host to multiple insecure private registry servers.

 This example deploys a virtual container host with the following configuration:

 - Specifies the user name, password, image store, cluster, bridge network, and name for the virtual container host.
-- Authorizes the virtual container host to pull Docker images from the insecure registry servers located at the URLs <i>registry_URL_1</i> and <i>registry_URL_2</i>.
+- Authorizes the virtual container host to pull Docker images from the insecure private registry servers located at the URLs <i>registry_URL_1</i> and <i>registry_URL_2</i>.
 - The registry server at <i>registry_URL_2</i> listens for connections on port 5000.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create